nais/blog/content/posts/changing-service-mesh/changing-service-mesh.md

 And we could point our DNS records to the new rig without anyone noticing a thing.

 ### Migrating workloads from Istio to Linkerd
-Once loadbalancing and ingress traffic were closed chapters, we changed our attention to migrating workloads from Istio to Linkerd.
+Once LoadBalancing  and ingress traffic were closed chapters, we changed our attention to migrating workloads from Istio to Linkerd.
 When moving a workload to a new service-mesh, there's a bit more to it than swapping out the sidecar with a new namespace annotation.
 Our primary concerns were:
 - The new sidecar would require NetworkPolicies to allow traffic to and from linkerd.